Nonlinear subspace clustering by functional link neural networks: Experiments

 \subsubsection{Execution time analysis}

-In order to validate the efficiency of our method, we choose two benchmark methods for comparison: NSC and BDR.
+In order to further validate the efficiency of our method, we choose two benchmark methods for comparison: NSC and BDR.
 We select NSC for comparison as our method is developed in response to the limitations inherent in this particular approach.
 On the other hand, BDR is selected as it is a well-established baseline method known for its impressive performance across a variety of datasets.
 Figure \ref{Fig6} shows the comparison results of execution time on different datasets.
 It is seen that as the number of clusters increases, our method consistently outperforms both NSC and BDR in terms of execution time, thereby validating the efficiency of our proposed method.
+It is expected that FLNNSC will exhibit promising performance in terms of execution efficiency in real-world applications.